 Discuss Your Legal Options with an Atlanta Construction Accident Lawyer

 It is encouraging to know that you have multiple remedies after being injured at work, but you can see how construction accident claims can be complex.
-Instead of putting your rights at risk, trust Wetherington Law Firm, P.C. to advocate on your behalf with workers’ comp and personal injury matters.
-Go online to set up a no-cost consultation with a Georgia construction accident attorney.
+Instead of putting your rights at risk, trust Wetherington Law Firm, to advocate on your behalf with workers’ comp and personal injury matters.
+Set up a no-cost consultation with a Georgia construction accident attorney at no cost today.